bhargavCSSE/docker-registry/README.md

 ######## <br>

-### How to use/test the registry using provided test image
+### How to use/test the registry using provided test image (Optional)
 (Recommend running this test on a remote node that is connected to the node running the registry)

-Note: Replace "registry-address" with your local registry address in following commands.
+**Note:** Replace "registry-address" with your local registry address in following commands.

 To push the image,